nils-nilsen/human-apriltag-tracking/README.md

 ## Overview

 This project was part of my master's thesis.
 I needed a cheap and relatively simple **real-time** tracking system to determine the position of people in a room.
 Most tracking systems are either very expensive or very complicated to calibrate.

-In this project, all you need is a webcam and some cardboard.
+**All you need is a webcam and some cardboard.**

 The tracking system is based on the visual fiducial system Apriltags from the [APRIL Robotics Laboratory at the University of Michigan](https://april.eecs.umich.edu/software/apriltag).
 And I thought that it might be useful for others too.